stevenjgomez/stevenjgomez.github.io/index.md

 ---
 <img style="float:right; padding-left: 1rem; padding-bottom: 1rem; width: 300px" src="img/steven-2.jpg">

-My name is Steven (he/him), I'm from Los Angeles, CA and now live in Houston, TX where I work as a Postdoctoral Researcher at Rice University.
+My name is Steven (he/him), I'm from Los Angeles, CA and now live in Houston, TX where I work as a Postdoctoral Researcher in the [Dai Group](https://pdai.phys.rice.edu/) at Rice University.

 My research focuses on understanding and controlling disorder, both intrinsic (_e.g._, from frustration effects) and extrinsic (_e.g._, from defects), in quantum materials.
 A key goal in my work is to shed light on how disorder in the electronic degrees of freedom (*i.e.*, spin, charge, orbital, lattice) plays a role in realizing (or competing with) interesting quantum ground states in frustrated magnets, unconventional superconductors, and other strongly correlated electron materials.
 I study these effects using X-ray and neutron scattering techniques paired with bulk transport and thermodynamic measurements.
 I also develop cutting-edge synthesis methods, including high-pressure bulk crystal growth techniques capable of realizing large, high-quality crystals of volatile and metastable phases suitable for neutron scattering investigations.